JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 # FiniteGP and AbstractGP

+## Intended Audience

+This page is intended for developers.
+If you are a user, please refer to our other examples.

+## Introduction

 AbstractGPs provides one main abstract type, the `AbstractGP`.
 Instances of subtypes of `AbstractGP` represent Gaussian processes -- collections of jointly-Gaussian random variables, which may be infinite-dimensional.
 Gaussian processes only become useful computationally when you specify a finite-dimensional marginal distribution to work with.